 at 8:30 A.M.
 Eastern Time.

-Total nonfarm payroll employment increased by 211,000 in April, and the
+Total nonfarm payroll employment increased by 196,000 in March, and the unemployment rate was unchanged

 Featured News Releases: